• Skip to main content

 Yes, you can.
 I’ve air fried chicken wings using a smoky dry rub.

-1. Tammy Harbaugh says
+Tammy Harbaugh

 Question : Do you cut the tips off and discard and then cut them in 2 pcs.?
 I just want to make sure I’m doing it as you did.